 True spiritual masters rarely have set, rigid beliefs or follow traditions to the letter.
 This does not mean they do not often operate within the boundaries of a tradition, philosophy or even religion.
 They might be Buddhist, Hindu, Christian, Jewish or even atheist.
 They will likely represent anything they say, wrapped into the symbolism and hierarchy of their chosen path, but they would never claim this to be either superior to others or theirs to be the only path that leads to spiritual advancement.
 A true spiritual master will acknowledge the superficial differences between different religions and/or philosophies, but they would not question the credibility of any other, than that of their own.
 In other words, they do not mistake inner spirituality with what is visible from the outside.

-The problem with this is, that people do not recognise the differences to be on the surface only.
+The problem with this is, that people do not recognize the differences to be on the surface only.
 The very existence of different institutions built around beliefs, (think of different Churches of similar traditions, like those of Christianity, or even Buddhism) proves that people need to cling onto the visible, the external because that is easy to understand and follow.
-It is so much easier to perform a certain ritual than to understand how to bring their mind and spirit to the right level of attention, focus and awareness in a purely abstract fashion.
+It is so much easier to perform a certain ritual than to understand how to bring their mind and spirit to the right level of attention, focus, and awareness in a purely abstract fashion.
 In fact, some of these rites even work, and although they would usually achieve the same effect, those who observe them as part of their beliefs would swear theirs is the only true way.

 The Christian’s prayer, the Dervish’s dance, the Buddhist’s meditation, the Shaman’s chanting all serve the same purpose, to direct your mind inwardly, focus the attention of the conscious and expand the subconscious self.
 Unfortunately, the human mind is mostly incapable of abstract thinking, and can only work with something tangible, and this is precisely the purpose each ritual and tradition serves, to bring pure abstraction closer than what we can come to grips with.